 — Donald J. Trump (@realDonaldTrump) December 15, 2016

 Because when they ran Spy, Carter and Anderson never used Trump's name without the prefix "short-fingered vulgarian."
 Never.
 They repeated it every time, until "short-fingered vulgarian" and "Donald Trump" were inextricably linked like peanut butter and jelly.
 Trump has used the technique ever since, and once he got hold of Twitter it became his most ferocious weapon of disinformation.
 Just ask "Crooked Hillary" or "Lyin' Ted Cruz."
 Trump learned from Spy that if you repeat something often enough it becomes a brand name, a meme, and a reality for many people even if it's not true.
 Graydon Carter taught Donald Trump that.
 It's a common emough practice -- every deli in New York is a "gourmet deli" on the sign and nearly every apartment building has "luxury apartments" -- but Trump has taken repetitive empty characterization to new levels.
-Way back when, Graydon Carter fingered the wrong guy.The BEST SALES on Amazon NOW ]
+Way back when, Graydon Carter fingered the wrong guy.Most INTERESTING FINDS on Amazon]